Current news

-The government has proposed a legislative amendment which would make suspension periods even stricter than before.
+Parliament has approved the government’s proposed legislative amendment, which will further tighten the rules on waiting periods.
 The amendments concern suspension periods related to jobseeking and employment services.
 Amendments are not proposed to suspension periods related to improper actions in other contexts.
+The changes will enter into force on 1 March 2026.

 A suspension period, or a period without allowance, refers to a time period during which allowance is not paid even if the person would otherwise be entitled to receive the benefit.
 A qualifying period for unemployment security and a suspension period are two separate things.
 A suspension period is set if obligations stipulated in unemployment security legislation are violated, whereas a 7-day qualifying period is always set for everyone when the employment condition is fulfilled and allowance for the maximum period resets.

-How would the proposed legislative amendment impact recipients of earnings-related allowance?
+How will the legislative amendment impact recipients of earnings-related allowance?

 Current situation